Vaeb/VaeBot/README.md

-# VaeBot - A Discord bot with every feature that you could need, from moderation to music.
+# VaeBot - A Discord bot for all uses from moderation to music.

-# Staff-Only Commands
+## Staff-Only Commands
 ​
 **;actions** OR **;guild** actions OR **;all** actions - Output all actions that can be used in **;link**